rust-windowing/winit/CONTRIBUTING.md

 When making a code contribution to winit, before opening your pull request, please make sure that:

-- you tested your modifications on all the platforms impacted, or if not possible detail which platforms were not tested, and what should be tested, so that a maintainer or an other contributor can test them
+- you tested your modifications on all the platforms impacted, or if not possible detail which platforms were not tested, and what should be tested, so that a maintainer or another contributor can test them
 - you updated any relevant documentation in winit
 - you left comments in your code explaining any part that is not straightforward, so that the maintainers and future contributors don't have to try to guess what your code is supposed to do
+- your PR adds an entry to the changelog file

 Once your PR is open, you can ask for review by a maintainer of your platform.
 Winit's merging policy is that a PR must be approved by at least two maintainers of winit before being merged, including